Answers to all the Frequently Asked Questions

 Can you organise caterers?

 Yes, we can provide contact details for several caterers who are familiar with Sine Cera.
 Some can do vegan and vegetarian meals.
 Please make your arrangements directly with the caterer to ensure your menu preferences and budgets are fully understood.
-You also pay them directly.
+You also pay them directly

 What kitchen facilities do you have?

 We have a large commercial kitchen.
 We can send you a document (with photographs) that outlines its equipment.
+It is important for the health and safety of guests that the kitchen is kept clean and tidy at all times.
+Our Manager will orientate you to the kitchen facilities when you arrive.

 Where are the nearest shops?